 If you want help reviewing your reports, explaining this to your leadership team, or adjusting your tracking strategy going forward, we can walk you through it.
 We have already adapted our reporting and performance reviews to reflect the new baseline and will continue watching the trends that actually drive business growth.

-The post Why Google Search Console Impressions Dropped After September 10, 2025 appeared first on Webfu | Portland SEO & Web Design.
+The post Why Google Search Console Impressions Dropped After September 10, 2025 appeared first on Webfu | SEO, AIO, Google Ads, & Web Design.

 ]]>